TakaneP/Computer_Organization/simple_cycle_cpu/README.md

-This is the simple cycle CPU using MIPS ISA.
+This is the single cycle CPU using MIPS ISA.

 I only upload the part I wrote.